Going Her Own Way – Jenny’s Story of Building Independence

 In 2018, 44 year old Jenny became eligible for an NDIS plan, to the huge relief of her family.
 Her parents Maxine, 74 and Les, 76 hadn’t received any prior disability support for their daughter, the second youngest of their six girls.
 “She is always so positive and easy going,” says Maxine.
 Jenny’s optimism is admirable in the face of her major health struggles including Ketotic Hyperglycemia (blood sugar disorder) and Myotonic Dystrophy, a genetic disability that affects her muscles, impairing her movement and speech.

 Occupational Therapist, Fiona from healthAbility, worked with Jenny and her parents to design a personalised program that could build on her abilities and allow for greater independence in her life.
-The program included services from both healthAbility in Eltham and Carrington Health in Box Hill.
-Working with both organisations meant that Jenny could increase her capacity and confidence over a range of life skills – in areas that she had chosen.
+The program included services from healthAbility at both Eltham and Box Hill.
+Working across both locations meant that Jenny could increase her capacity and confidence over a range of life skills – in areas that she had chosen.

 “The process has involved lots of repetition, with a step by step focus on one task for a couple of weeks before introducing the next step, and so on, until all of the steps have become second nature.” – Liz

 Liz also makes mention that “while we are out we get the ingredients for Jenny’s dinner and look at the AFL shop, because she is a massive Western Bulldogs fan’’.
 Jenny adds, ‘‘we also have a coffee and a chat.”

 Liz further explains, “last year we also worked together on creating a small number of recipes that Jenny felt confident cooking at home by herself.
 We are now about to start on a new series of cooking sessions that will focus on the slow cooker; it’s a non-complex system using a small number of ingredients and it tastes great.
 Our sessions have had a positive impact on Jenny’s self-confidence and independence”.